rabbithay/gratibox/README.md

 Once everything is done with your signature plan, you can always keep in track of your future box deliveries dates accessing “my plan”.

 Your feedback matters!!
-Let us know what are you feeling about the experience and products that you are having?
-We are always looking to improve ourselves for you.
+Let us know what you are feeling about the experience and products that you are having.
+We are always looking to improving ourselves for you.

 Namastê
 </p>